arpcard/rgi/README.rst

 **Reference Allele Source:**

 Entries with *CARD Curation* are aligned to a reference allele from a published, characterized AMR gene, i.e. 'canonical CARD', and thus encode a 100% match to the reference protein sequence.
 Otherwise, entries will be reported as *in silico* allele predictions based on either **Perfect** or **Strict** RGI hits in CARD's `Resistomes & Variants <https://card.mcmaster.ca/genomes>`_, with percent identity to the CARD reference protein reported.
-Hits with low values should be used with caution, as CARD's `Resistomes & Variants <https://card.mcmaster.ca/genomes>`_ has predicted low identity AMR homologs.
+Hits with low values should be used with caution, as CARD's `Resistomes & Variants <https://card.mcmaster.ca/genomes>`_ has predicted a low identity AMR homolog.

 RGI bwt read mapping results at gene level
 --------------------------------------------